Difference between revisions of "MHLA: Panel course (online, 12-14 Oct 2020)"

 (Created page with "{{Event |Provider=Mental Health Lawyers Association |Description=The MHLA is an approved provider of the two-day course which must be attended by prospective members of the La...")

 The MHLA is an approved provider of the two-day course which must be attended by prospective members of the Law Society’s mental health accreditation scheme.
 The course will take place via Zoom on three consecutive afternoons, from 1300 until 1700 each day.
 Price: £300 (MHLA members); £390 (non-members); £270 (group discount).
+Booking closes at 1700 on 30/9/20.
 See MHLA website for further details and to book online.

 EVENTS DATABASE